openmobilityfoundation/mobility-data-specification/agency/README.md

 * `305: Error: vehicle is already registered`
 * `306: Error: vehicle registration cannot be found`
 * `310: Error: vehicle is not properly registered`
-* `311: Error: duplicate registration found, please use a different unique_id`
+* `311: Error: duplicate registration found, please use a different unique_id or update existing unique_id status using the update-vehicle-status endpoint`
 * `315: Error: vehicle is not active`
 * `320: Error: vehicle trip has not been properly started`